 Update: I no longer teach English or work as a freelance writer and translator.
-I now dedicate myself full time to my blog and providing Portugal travel consultations and itinerary advice.
+I now dedicate myself full time to my blog and providing Portugal travel consultations and itineraries.
 I’ve left this article as it was when I wrote it back in 2013 as a reflection.

 Some of you know that as well as writing about Portugal on this blog and elsewhere, I’ve been teaching English as a foreign language (TEFL) for many years.
 Long enough that my automatic response to forms which ask for an occupation has been to write ‘teacher’.